I've never run before and have zero fitness, can I take part?

 I've previously attended a Beginners course but would like to do it again, do I have to pay?

 Afraid so yes, each course you attend must be paid for.
 If you are unable to complete a course due to injury or illness and are able to provide us with evidence of this then we will be happy to waive the fee, once only.

 Can I just come along to the session or do I need to sign up?

-For the Improvers group you can just come along but if you are considering the Beginners course then we recommend you sign up in advance, especially as this is very popular.
+For the Improvers group you can just come along but if you are considering the Beginners course then booking is essential as these courses are very popular.
 You can submit your interest below..